Myofascial Release, Myo-Structural Integration, Fascia Definition

 Bulging, Hardening, Shortening

-While the physical properties of fascia and muscle cells are very different, from a practical, treatment point-of-view, the muscle cells & fascia must be addressed as an integrated whole, not two different tissues that are addressed separately from each other.
+While the physical properties of fascia and muscle cells are very different, from a practical, treatment point-of-view, the muscle cells & fascial sheaths must be addressed as an integrated whole, not two different tissues addressed separately from each other.

-Fortunately, there are ways of treating the neuro-musculo-fascial tissues, effectively & efficiently addressing unique properties of both muscle cells and fascia. … More on that later.
+Fortunately, there are ways of treating the neuro-musculo-fascial tissues as an integrated, harmonious unit, effectively & efficiently, and simultaneously, addressing unique properties of both muscle cells and fascia sheaths. … More on that later.

 Back in the mid-1990s, I was sitting on an airplane with Linda J. Calandro (one of THE top neuromuscular therapists and teachers at the time), flying across the country to teach a workshop.
 I was reading an article in Massage Magazine written by John Barnes, founder of the very well-known MyoFascial Release Technique.